-- Pain during sex is very common after surgery for many gynecologic cancers because the treatment may shorten or narrow the vagina.
-Ask your surgeon about the exact extent of your surgery.
+- Pain during sex is very common after surgery for many gynecologic cancers because it can shorten or narrow the vagina.
+Ask your surgeon about the exact extent of your surgery and what to expect during sex.
 To help with this:

-- Keep the vagina from shrinking and tightening during radiation therapy to the pelvis or vagina.
-You will need to insert fingers, your partner’s penis, or special vaginal dilators (enlargers) 3 to 4 times a week while you get radiation treatment and afterward.
+- Keep the vagina from getting smaller and tighter during radiation therapy to the pelvis or vagina.
+You’ll need to insert fingers, your partner’s penis, or special vaginal dilators (enlargers) 3 to 4 times a week while you get radiation treatment and afterward.

-- If surgery that involves the vagina is planned, talk with your doctor or nurse about vaginal dilators to use after surgery.
+- If surgery that involves the vagina is planned, ask about vaginal dilators to use after surgery.
 Be sure to find out when to start using them and how.

-- Use an unscented, uncolored, water-based lubricant such as K-Y® or Astroglide® if lubrication becomes a problem.
-Surgery, radiation, or hormone treatment can cause dryness.
+- Use an unscented, uncolored, water-based lubricant such as K-Y® or Astroglide® if the vagina is too dry during sex.
+Surgery, radiation, or hormone treatments for cancer can cause dryness.

-- Show your partner ways of touching or positioning that are comfortable to you, such as between the thighs or buttocks or between the breasts.
+- Show your partner ways of touching or positioning that are comfortable to you.

 - Before you try sex with your partner, check to see if there’s any soreness in your genital area.

 - Chemo can thin the vaginal wall.
 Slight bleeding after sex is not a major concern, but it might help to use extra water-based lubricant.
-Avoid contraceptive gels, films, or foams, which contain chemicals that can irritate the vagina.
+Don’t use contraceptive gels, films, or foams, which contain chemicals that can irritate the vagina.

 - Chemo can also reduce sexual desire and make it harder to reach orgasm.
 This usually gets better after treatment is over.

 - Burning during sex may suggest a yeast infection.
-Talk to your doctor if this happens.
+Talk to your cancer team if this happens.

-- Chemo may cause you to stop menstruating for some time, but may not entirely stop the ovaries from working.
+- Chemo may cause you to stop menstruating (having your monthly periods) for some time, but may not entirely stop the ovaries from working.
 It may still be possible to get pregnant even if you haven’t menstruated for several months.
-Talk with your doctor about birth control, since chemo drugs can hurt a growing fetus.
+Ask about birth control, since chemo drugs can hurt a growing fetus.

 - Chemo, radiation, or surgery that removes the ovaries may cause early menopause.
-Ask your doctor about your chances of this happening.
+Ask about your chances of this happening.

-- If you are likely to become infertile, talk with your doctor about the possibility of freezing ovarian tissue or embryos.
+- If you are likely to become infertile, ask about the possibility of freezing ovarian tissue or embryos.
 This requires special surgery and can be very expensive, but it can be an option for some women.

 What partners can do

-- Find out how cancer and the cancer treatment are likely to affect your sexual relationship.
+- Find out how cancer and the cancer treatment are likely to affect sex with your partner.
 For instance, chemo can cause side effects such as fatigue.
-Surgery and radiation in the genital area may permanently change the structure and function of the genitals.
+Surgery and radiation in the genital area might permanently change how the genitals look or work.

 - Learn what changes to expect if the patient is taking hormones, which may affect sexual function or desire.

 - Be patient during chemo or radiation.
-Wait for times when your partner feels ready for sexual activity.
+Wait until your partner feels ready for sexual activity.

 - Offer physical closeness and touching when the patient’s energy is low.
 Intimacy can be achieved without sex, erections, or orgasms.
 Kindness, affection, and respect go a long way toward reaching this goal.